bitemyapp/teef/posts/2015-04-26-installing-a-haskell-game.md

 ![](/images/shu-thing-4.png)

-I chose the first link because it mentioned Gloss, which I know to be a Haskell library and thus likely relevant to my problem rather than a generic OpenGL issue.
+I chose the first link because it mentioned Gloss, which I know to be a Haskell library and thus likely relevant to my problem than a generic OpenGL issue.
 Realistically, any language would need to install the same OpenGL dependencies, but starting with the most specific questions/answers first is usually best.

 ![](/images/shu-thing-5.png)